-It’s well-known that sales teams who follow a process and methodology are more productive than those who don’t!
-Customer Relationship Management Systems (CRMs) offer a way of streamlining this process, focusing the sales effort and transforming sales results – if only sales teams would use them!
-We recently spoke to James Urie from New York based sales consultancy, Close, about how CRM can transform sales results and about how in general SMB’s can perfect their sales strategies.
+It’s well-known that sales teams who follow a process and a methodology are more productive than those who don’t!
+We recently spoke to James Urie from New York-based sales consultancy, Close, about how CRMs can transform your sales teams’ efforts … and results.

 1. Many companies find CRMs hard to set up and implement.
 Senior leaders don’t have the experience of using them and sales teams often resist them!
 What’s your view?

 James Urie: Resistance to CRMs is a common issue.
 Finding a CRM that fits what you need and getting your team to adopt it is a massive challenge.
 We try to help eliminate this fear by demonstrating the power of a good CRM system, one that isn’t overly complicated, reliable, precise, effective, and accessible.
 A good CRM will:

 - Keep leads and customers in one place

 - Establish a process for your business that allows you to scale

 - Know with whom and when to follow up, and follow through